- 20 Best Lake Huron Beaches to Visit in 2023

 Negwegon State Park

-Don’t be fooled by the official State Park label: Negwegon has been one of Michigan’s secret gems for years, kept hidden by locals and beach explorers alike.
+Don’t be fooled by the official State Park label: Negwegon State Park has been one of Michigan’s secret gems for years, kept hidden by locals and beach explorers alike.
+The sprawling park is home to a miles of hiking trails and some of the most beautiful Lake Huron shoreline in the Michigan, too.

 Park your car and follow the short, sandy trail to an gorgeous, isolated beach alongside a shallow, crystal clear bay…you’ll find some of the most unforgettable pure Michigan scenery around.